DanOvando/sraplus/README.md

   - On Windows, make sure you have the appropriate version of Rtools installed ([here](https://cran.r-project.org/bin/windows/Rtools/)), most likely Rtools35 if you have R version 3.3 or higher
+      - Make sure that you select the box that says something about adding Rtools to the PATH variable
   - On macOS, there might be some issues with the your compiler.
 If you get an error that says something like `clang: error: unsupported option '-fopenmp'`, follow the instructions